-It’s hard to believe Jack Edwards is only 17.
-In addition to his imposing 195 cm frame, his mixture of aggression and composure at the crease, could fool many into thinking they were watching a much older player.
+Jack is just 21 and an imposing 195 cm frame.
+His mixture of aggression and composure at the crease, could fool many into thinking they were watching a much older player.

 Jack was one of the shining lights with the bat for Australia's Under 19s in their six-match series against Sri Lanka's Under 19s in 2017.
 Despite being the youngest member of the squad, he had one of the biggest impacts on the series.
 With a debut century in the three-day game and then 45 and 95 in his two one-day innings, the New South Wales all-rounder suddenly thrust his name forward for selection for the 2018 ICC Under-19 World Cup.

-Jack is the brother of SCG crowd favourite and NSW/Sydney Sixers player Mickey Edwards.
+Jack is the brother of NSW/Sydney Sixers player Mickey Edwards.
 He also bowls at a rapid pace like his brother.

-Jack is a member of the Sydney Sixers Academy and plays 1st grade for Manly Warringah in the Sydney Premier Cricket competition.
+He plays for Manly Warringah in the Sydney Premier Cricket competition.

 Player of the match in the One Day Domestic final (April 2021)